Last Updated on

 You can stay right in the sky tower at Grand Skytower hotel.
 It’s one of the top luxury hotels in the city.
 You’re located right in the Auckland CBD and right next to a world-class casino, theatre and lots of cafes and restaurants.
 To check the latest prices and availability, click here!

-There’s your full guide on what to do in Auckland, where to eat and where to stay in the city too!
+There’s your full guide on what to do in Auckland, on a sunny day, where to eat and where to stay in the city too!

 Love this article?
 Pin it for later!